Oral Storytelling Skills

 What is happening with your hands?
 Are they naturally supporting your story, or are they doing their own thing, distracting from your story?

-Somewhere in the middle, you find that you can intentionally use gestures without having to force them to happen.
+Somewhere in the middle, you find that you can intentionally use gestures without forcing them to happen.
 That’s when your gestures support your story.

 Storyteller Sean Buvala about what to do with those hands